 What is the overarching strategy?

-The scope of this guide is to show you how to increase the number of visitors using search, optimize the search & autocomplete UI, and improve the relevancy of the search results that follow.
+The scope of this guide is to show you how to increase the number of visitors using search, optimize the search & autocomplete UX and UI, and improve the relevancy of the search results that follow.

 On average, visitors who use search to navigate an ecommerce site will convert at a rate 348% higher than those who do not interact with search.
 Search visitors also produce UPT (Units Per Transaction) figures 38% higher than non-search visitors.
 To be fair, part of this has to do with the intention of the visitor.
 However, at the end of the day, visitors who use search provide a precise input that tailors the shopping experience to match their needs and interests.

 Convincing more users to search will automatically increase the relevancy of their personal shopping experience, leading to better engagement and conversion.
 While it’s more difficult to measure, customer lifetime value will also increase as a result of the fact that this makes the shopping experience more intuitive and enjoyable.

 Of course, increasing the number of visitors who use search won’t help much if the search results are irrelevant.
 Search relevancy is one of the biggest pain points for online retailers, particularly those using out-of-the-box solutions from major shopping cart platforms.
 It becomes important, then, to find ways to make the search experience better for your shoppers.

 This guide will walk you through the above strategies, and should result in drastic increases to the volume of visitors using search on desktop and mobile, and will then help you to improve the search experience for your shoppers.

 How to use this guide

 Many of the optimizations in this report will need to be tested for optimal results.
 The facts and figures we provide are averages, and may not work exactly as outlined in every industry.

 With that in mind, it is important to formulate a plan on how you will test proposed changes.
 While it’s not the scope of this guide to teach split-testing best practices, you’ll want to follow these basic principles: